 As long has man has existed, so has his love for alcohol.
 Our eternal booze-cruise is thought to date back to 7,000BC but as far as wine’s concerned, whether you’re a red kinda person, white, or rosé, there’s something fishy going on with all of them.

 You probably assume your vino is made up of just fermented grape juice, right?
 Afterall that’s mostly true.
-Yet there’s a slippery ingredient often used in wine known as ‘isinglass’, which is actually code for a substance sourced from the dried swim bladders of fish.
+Yet there’s a slippery ingredient often used in wine known as ‘

+It's gross but the worst part is that it isn’t even necessary.
+Its only purpose is to efficiently clarify the wine and make it less cloudy, something which most wine does by itself within a few days.
 But with a $1.8 trillion industry riding on it, time certainly is money, so they prefer to speed it up the fishy way!
 This isn’t to say that all wines contain fish bladders, but many do, making it especially difficult for our vegan friends to get their next tipple.
+Rest assured though, experts claim unfiltered wines without isinglass are still just as good to go, and honestly, after a few glasses, everything starts to look a little hazy anyway.

 Nasty Nuggets